-6.9 Appeals
+6.9.
+Appeals

-The national mine action authority shall establish a fair and impartial system to enable demining organisations to appeal against decisions of the accreditation body that it feels are unfair, or when new evidence comes to light.
+The NMAA shall establish a fair and impartial system to enable demining organisations to appeal against decisions of the accreditation body that it feels are unfair, or when new evidence comes to light.

 The appeals system shall include the use of independent arbitration from the international community present in a mine affected country; for example a representative from the UN system.